Pierre-Louis789/sports-voyagers1/README.md

 Depending on the browser, footer text may shift position.
 This is a minor presentation issue and does not interfere with links or navigation.

 - Default form validation styling.
 Browser‑generated validation messages (e.g. for required fields) appear with default styles rather than the site’s custom design.
-The validation works correctly, but the look could be refined.
+The validation works correctly.

 - Validator warnings from external libraries.
 HTML and CSS validators raise expected warnings related to third‑party code (such as Font Awesome) and the use of CSS variables.
 These are non‑critical and do not impact accessibility or performance.